The Nineteenth-Century Fishing

 Harvey attempted to overcome the divisive tensions of the 1830s and '40s by promoting social harmony and a sense of colonial patriotism.
 Phillip McCann examines the social rituals and festivities expressive of nativism, patriotism and local culture that were invented as a result.
 These quickly came to be seen as "traditional" and were to penetrate the incipient national and social consciousness of mid-nineteenth-century Newfoundland.
 See Phillip McCann, "Culture, State Formation and the Invention of Tradition: Newfoundland 1832-1855," Journal of Canadian Studies XXIII: 1&2 (Spring & Summer 1988): 86-103; reprinted in Chad Gaffield (ed.), The Invention of Canada: Readings in Pre-Confederation History (Toronto: Copp Clark Longman, 1994), pp. 271-289.

 The so-called "struggle for responsible government" dominates the political history of other British North American colonies in the 1840s, and students would be well-advised to familiarize themselves with those sources that examine the larger context.
 Phillip Buckner has almost nothing to say about Newfoundland in The Transition to Responsible Government: British Policy in British North America, 1815-1850 (Westport, CT: Greenwood Press, 1985), yet he provides an invaluable analysis of the way in which British administration and political policy in British North America was shaped.
 In Newfoundland the experiment with the amalgamated assembly caused the debate over responsible government to be delayed.
-When John Gaspard Le Marchant (DCB X: 438-439) replaced John Harvey as Governor in 1847, and quickly expressed his disapproval at the power exercised by the merchant class, the decision was made to restore representative government in the colony.
+When John Gaspard Le Marchant (DCB X: 438-439) replaced John Harvey as Governor in 1847, and quickly expressed his disapproval with the power exercised by the merchant class, the decision was made to restore representative government in the colony.
 Almost immediately, the debate over the principle of responsible began.
 Prominent in that debate would be newspaper editor Robert Parsons (DCB XI: 673-674), John Kent, and Philip Little (DCB XII: 563-566).
 Their efforts to secure what neighbouring colonies already enjoyed were resisted, both by the merchant class and by some British officials, like the governor from 1852 until 1855, Ker Baillie Hamilton (DCB XI: 43-44), who was convinced that Newfoundland's political polarization made the colony unfit for self-government.
 Acting Solicitor General, Hugh Hoyles (DCB XI: 431-434) unsuccessfully represented Newfoundland in a petition to London against responsible government.
 However, by 1854 the British government generally, and the Colonial Secretary the Duke of Newcastle in particular, were unreceptive to such arguments, and instructed the governor to accept the principle.

 Clearly, the role of the British government in bringing responsible government to Newfoundland was crucial; this is all the more reason for students to consult Buckner's study.
 Nevertheless, the notion of "responsible government" was sufficiently new that in Newfoundland, as had been the case in other parts of British America, the precise nature of "responsible government" continued to bedevil the politics of colonial self-government.
 This was particularly true immediately following the introduction of the principle of responsible government; contrast Governor Charles Henry Darling (1855-1857), who insisted that he was powerless to impose the views of the imperial government on his colonial cabinet, with that of his successor, Alexander Bannerman (1857-1861), who insisted that he was "by no means obliged to follow [the] advice [of his cabinet] if he considers that advice to be wrong."
 See the essays on Darling and Bannerman in the DCB (IX:195-196 and IX: 27-31), as well as the second chapter in S.J.R.
 Noel's Politics in Newfoundland (Toronto: University of Toronto Press, 1971).